 People talk, a creation of bot will take several evenings with beer for a qualified junior developer.
-However, we are not juniors yet, we are Mad Devs interns and within the scope of routine processes automatization, we got our first real task — to write a bot for ordering food from Namba Food website.
+However, we are not juniors yet, we are Mad Devs interns and within the scope of routine processes automatization, we got our first real task — to write a bot for ordering food from delivery service app Namba Food.

 Before, we have been working on tasks that give us knowledge but do not create any value for the company.
 In addition, we did not even know how to order food for a small, but very friendly team.
 At first, we start with the collection of information.
 The process turned out chaotic and therefore, not very productive.
 The first prototype of the bot we did blindly.